About me

 How I deliver therapy:

-I would prefer to work with you on the same day and at the same time each week, but meeting fortnightly might make therapy more accessible for you, so please ask about this.
-I am more than happy to arrange sessions to fit around your patterns of working or other commitments.
+I would prefer to work with you on the same day and at the same time each week, but if meeting fortnightly makes therapy more accessible for you, please ask about this.
+If you need to vary the time and day each week, I am happy to accommodate you.

 Most of my work is face to face in my comfortable therapy room in central Southend.
-However, I want to make therapy as easy as possible and am happy to hold sessions with you via phone or video call to make that happen.
-Sometimes a mixture of in person and video or phone calls might suit you best, so please feel free to ask so that we can find the best approach for you.
+However, I want to make therapy as easy as possible for you and we can hold sessions over the phone or via video call to make that happen.
+Sometimes a mixture of in person and video or phone calls might suit you best, so please ask so that we can find the best approach for you.

 When providing therapy for a parent and their baby, toddler or child under the age of five, both attend sessions together, as you would expect.
-My therapy room is equipped with toys and playmats to keep your baby or child comfortable and entertained during our sessions.
+I have lots of toys and playmats to keep your baby or child comfortable and entertained during our sessions.

 Types of therapy I offer: